alexkononon/TPO2_KA_S28228/README.md

 JSON.simple: Library for parsing JSON data.

 JavaFX: Library for building Java applications with a WebEngine.
+(The library is not in the program.)
 ## Credits

 OpenWeatherMap API: Provides weather data.